offsoc/ciso-assistant-community/documentation/architecture/data-model.md

 #### Requirement node

 - Add the following fields:
-  - question: a json field describing a form.
+  - questions: a json field describing a form.

 #### Applied control